If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 DIAGNOSIS & TESTS

-Your healthcare provider might do a blood test to check for high sodium levels, which is another indication of diabetes insipidus.
+A blood test.
+This will check for high sodium levels – another indication of diabetes insipidus.

 How is diabetes insipidus treated?